 As a consequence my ‘pile’ of scribbling grows weekly, some of it is posted here.
 My autobiography is all but complete and I’m into my first novel; whether either sees the light of day remains to be seen, but I’m considering serialisation here or e-publishing.
 The new group will, hopefully, help me decide.
 ‘Near Horizon’ is organised into categories which you can search.
 At the moment these are Writing (subdivided into Short Stories, Stories for Children, Poetry and Biography), Random Thunks (odd thoughts that skip across my brain), Rant (occasional blasts at the idiotic and unacceptable things in life), Politics, and Boring Legal Stuff, which is an attempt to address the thorny issue of copyright.
 Boring Legal Stuff also points out that what I write here is my own work, my opinion, and is founded in my own experience.
-This is important to note if you look at the tab called Lyme Disease: this is a condition that has changed the course of my life and which, if unlucky, might do the same to you.
+This is important to note if you look at the tab called Lyme Disease, a condition which changed the course of my life and which, if unlucky, might do the same to you.
 The posts I have published about Lyme Disease, its politics, diagnosis, treatment, and effects, has accumulated over a period of time.
 During this time both my understanding of the disease, and indeed the science around Lyme and tick borne diseases generally, has developed.
 Therefore nothing I have written should be taken to infer I recommend a particular treatment or a particular course of action: Lyme Disease is very ‘tricky’ and if you are affected by it, or know someone who is, then you should read widely, make your own decisions, and seek advice from trusted, science-based, sources of information such as the charity Lyme Disease Action, of which I am a Trustee.

 If you read on I think you’ll find my writing is a bit ‘curved’: I don’t think in straight lines.
 What I write is therefore often thought quirky, which I don’t mind.
 It is frequently allegorical, sometimes funny (I’m told) but I think it definitely has a ‘voice’.
 I hope you’ll enjoy reading something of mine and, if you do, feel moved to post a comment.
 Constructive criticism is always welcome.